HuaTNA/healthcare_ai/README.md

 - **Frontend**: Next.js 16, React, TypeScript, Tailwind CSS
 - **AI**: Claude (Haiku 4.5 for dev, Sonnet for demo)
 - **Data**: HuggingFace Datasets, MIMIC-III subset

+## License

+This source code is licensed under the MIT License.
+See [LICENSE](./LICENSE).

+Note: Dataset licenses and third-party model/API terms apply separately and must also be followed.